• Home

 The truth is that he is excited by his own actions as he never has been before.
 The plot plays out through a series of wilder and crazier patients who our hero shrink learns to emulate and assume their behaviors in ways that both help our shrink make his life more exciting, but equally make his life more complicated and drive him into deeper and deeper trouble.

 Based on his autobiography.
-The single most deadly gunfighter of the "Wild West" tells his own story as he is a product of his environment.
+The single most deadly gunfighter of the "Wild West" tells his own story as he is a product of his environment and his voice is educated and Victorian like newspaper and dime-novel writers of the period, or Nicholas Cage's overly proper narration in the movie: "Raising Arizona.".
 He was the well-educated son of a Southern Urban Pastor.
 He was forced into the life of a fugitive from the Law of the Reformation South and soldiers of the Union Army.
-At the age of 15, his mother is assaulted and attempted robbery by a group of young former slaves.
-John comes to her rescue and kills one of the robbers with the knife he used to threaten John's mother.
+At the age of 15, his mother is assaulted and attempted robbery by a gang of young freed slaves.
+John comes to her rescue and kills one of the robbers with the knife he used to threaten them.
 Family advisors all urged John to ride west til it all blows over.
-Over the next 20 years, his auto biography, in the best and most captivating frontier English vioce-over, ala Horace Greeley, recounts the many times he helped a friend or settled a score, or simply protected his freedom with his pistol that he never pulled first, but only pulled and fired in self-defense.
+Over the next 20 years, his auto biography, in the most captivating frontier Victorian English voice-over, ala Horace Greeley, recounts the many times he helped a friend or settled a score, or simply protected his freedom with his pistol that he never pulled first, but only pulled and fired in self-defense.
 Some history has it that John Wesley Hardin killed more than 70 men, not including Mexicans or Native Americans.
-Or more than 40 men when he attended prison in Florida, or was it Texas?
-He studied law and passed the Texas Bar Exam and practiced Law in El Paso Texas until his murder in 1895.
+Or more than 40 men when he was tricked by law enforcement to visit Florida where he was captured and sentenced to prison.
+He filled his time by studying law and earning his Juris Doctor, and after his release, he passed the Texas Bar Exam and practiced Law in El Paso Texas until his murder in 1895.
 He has many stories including shooting a man through the hotel's wall for snoring.
-And spending several days carousing with Abilene, Kansas Sheriff Wild Bill Hickock.
-He studied and earned his Juris Doctor degree while in prison and then passed the Texas Bar Exam.
-He practiced law in El Paso and continued to kill men in gun fights and was eventually pardoned by the State of Texas, who was running low on Texas Rangers, though Federal Marshalls still sought him out, each to his demise by John's lightning fast and deadly accurate pistol.
-It is said his bullet would always find his opponent in the cheek or eye.
-He was murdered, shot in the back, in 1895.
+And spending several days carousing with Abilene, Kansas Sheriff Wild Bill Hickock, who is said to have befriended John Hardin so he wouldn't find himself in a gunfight with John that he would certainly lose.
+He practiced law in El Paso and continued to kill men, mostly Texas Rangers and Federal Marshalls sent to capture him.
+He killed so many lawmen and had so many eyewitnesses to his gunfighting strictly in defending himself, that the State of Texas eventually pardoned him.
+It was rumored that the state was running low on Texas Rangers.
+Federal Marshalls still sought him out, each to his demise by John's lightning fast and deadly accurate pistol.
+It is said his bullet would always kill his opponent by striking him in the cheek or eye.
+Sadly, in 1895, he was murdered, shot in the back in cold blood, by the son of a man who John had beaten severely for mistreating a prostitute who was a friend of John's.
+The whole city of El Paso was said to mourn for several days after John's death.
+He was El Paso's greatest celebrity of the day and he had many loyal friends as he was a loyal friend to many, and a deadly enemy to others.

 The Mild Ones - Broad Contemporary Comedy